cw1998/Module.Leaf.Wizard/docs/index.md

 Wizards
 =======

 A multi-stepped data gathering process is often called a wizard.
-When people here the term 'wizard' many naturally think of dialogs in traditional GUI software with next, back and cancel buttons.
-In fact many web based systems also fit the description of a wizard even if the term 'wizard' would not occur to the users.
-For example a checkout of an Ecommerce site generally has a details step, a shipping step, a billing step a final review step and an acknowledgement step.
-Similarly onboarding forms for new accounts are often stepped to guide the user through the journey and perhaps to conceal the full size of the form from the user.
+When people hear the term 'wizard' many naturally think of dialogs in traditional GUI software with next, back and cancel buttons.
+In fact, many web based systems also fit the description of a wizard even if the term 'wizard' would not occur to the users.
+For example, a checkout of an E-commerce site generally has a details step, a shipping step, a billing step a final review step and an acknowledgement step.
+Similarly, onboarding forms for new accounts are often stepped to guide the user through the journey and perhaps to conceal the full size of the form from the user.